kojiishi/irkit/README.md

 irkit has a concept of **scope**, which is similar to directories (and is actually implemented as directories.)

-When recording, you always specify its name from the root scope, so:
+When recording, you always specify its name from the root scope, so the following two commands:
 ```
 irkit save tv next
 irkit save dvd next
 ```
-will save signals to `tv/next` and `dvd/next` respectively.
+will save signals to `/tv/next` and `/dvd/next` respectively.

 When sending signals, irkit keeps track of the current scope.
 ```